Ethan Walker (lacrosse)

 Ethan Walker (born September 1, 1997) is a Canadian professional lacrosse player for the Philadelphia Waterdogs of the Premier Lacrosse League (PLL) and the Oshawa FireWolves of the National Lacrosse League (NLL).
-He played collegiately for the Denver Pioneers, where he holds the all-time points record.
+He played collegiately for the Denver Pioneers, where he was a three-time All-American and holds the programs all-time points record.
+Walker is currently a lacrosse coach for Rockhurst High School in Kansas City, Missouri.

 Early life

 Walker was born in Peterborough, Ontario.
 He began playing lacrosse at age two.
 He played box lacrosse before moving during his sophomore year to play field lacrosse at Culver Military Academy in Culver, Indiana.
 He verbally committed to the University of Denver at the age of 15.
-In his senior season in 2015–16, he tallied 108 goals and 53 assists, helping the team to a 20–3 record, and was named the USA Today boys' lacrosse player of the year.
+In his senior season in 2015–16, he tallied 108 goals and 53 assists, helping the team to a 20–3 record, and was named the USA Today Boys National Lacrosse Player of the Year.
 He totaled 316 goals and 105 assists over three seasons, passing the 100-goal mark every year.

 College career

 Walker scored a hat trick in each of his first three games for the Denver Pioneers to start the 2017 season.
 He contributed eight points in the game that clinched the Big East Conference regular-season title, setting the single-game program record for points by a freshman.
 He then set the program record for total points by a freshman with 72 points on 40 goals and 32 assists and was named the Big East freshman of the year.
 Denver made it to the semifinals of the 2017 NCAA tournament but lost to eventual champions Maryland, though Walker was named to the all-tournament team.

 Walker led the Pioneers with 70 points on 48 goals and 22 assists in the 2018 season, being nominated for the Tewaaraton Award and named third-team USILA All-American.
 He again led the team with 52 points on 39 goals and 13 assists in 2019 and was nominated for the Tewaaraton Award for a second time.
 In the off-season later that year, he won the Mann Cup with the Peterborough Lakers.
 Following his 2020 senior season being truncated by the COVID-19 pandemic, he returned to lead the team with 39 goals and totaled 60 points in the 2021 season.
 A four-time first-team Big East honoree, Walker holds multiple career program records, including most points (279) and most assists (98).